Skip to Content

 Whale Bay is beautiful!

-This is a detour, a scenic drive off the most direct highway from Whangerei to Paihia.
-The Twin Coast Discovery Highway travels along the Tutukaka Coast where you can see some of the most pristine beaches imaginable.
+The Twin Coast Discovery Highway travels along the Tutukaka Coast, where you can see some of the most pristine beaches imaginable.
+I’m talking about white sandy beaches that will have you thinking you’ve landed in the Bahamas!

-About 30-minutes from Whangarei you will reach the tiny town of Tutukaka.
-Here, check out a couple of the remote beaches or wander the Tutukaka Marina, this is a great place to enjoy lunch with a view.
+About 30 minutes from Whangarei, you’ll reach the tiny town of Tutukaka.
+Here, you can check out a couple of the remote beaches or wander the Tutukaka Marina, this is a great place to enjoy lunch with a view.
 If you want, you can also opt to stay a night here at one of the hotels or campgrounds nearby.

 An easy 10-minute drive further will have you reaching the beachside town of Matapouri.
 Here, you can fuel up, grab a bite to eat, or even book a hotel or campsite for a couple of nights.
 Trust me when I say you’ll want more time in this area – it’s so beautiful!

-Continue a couple minutes further down the Twin Coast Discovery Drive and you will reach two of the best beaches on the North Island, Woolleys Bay and Sandy Bay.
+Just a couple of minutes further down the Twin Coast Discovery Drive and you will reach two of the best beaches on the North Island, Woolleys Bay and Sandy Bay.
 Woolleys Bay is a lovely white sand beach that is popular for swimming and bodyboarding, thanks to the calm waves here.
-The beach is especially pretty in December when the pohutukawa trees that line the beach are in full bloom!
+The beach is especially pretty in December, when the pohutukawa trees that line the beach are in full bloom!

 The beach next door is Sandy Bay, one of the most popular surf beaches in Northland.
 The consistent waves here attract surfers from across the country, and the waves tend to be best at high tide.
 However, the rips can be pretty dangerous, so I only recommend experienced surfers try out the waves here.
 You can also book a horse riding tour along the beach with Sandy Bay Horses!